anshsandhu/energy-project/README.md

 Energy-project
 Data science for energy systems final project

+**Summary to Run:

+Go to the folder: 'final-applying-ga-to-all-cities'
+run: 'ga-on-normalised-data.pyn'

+All the processes - data cleaning, data to electricity - have been condensed into a CSV file 'df_input_to_ga.csv'

+**Decription of the process:

 1. wind-solar-functions **(20 percent of the time)
     i.
 CSV file : contains wind power curves data ii.
 PYNB file : contains master wind and solar functions